quickapps/docs/en/designers/themes.md

     <?php echo $this->Region->create('right-sidebar'); ?>

-You can do nifty things such as combine to regions, limit the number of blocks, etc. For example:
+You can do nifty things such as combine two or more regions, limit the number of blocks a region can hold, etc. For example:

 Merge `left-sidebar` and `right-sidebar` regions together, the resulting region limit the number of blocks it can holds to `3`: